denislavdev/todo-app/README.md

    Open the `index.html` file in your browser.
 For a better development experience with live reload, consider using the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension.

 ---

-## Note 📝

-A hosted preview will be avaible soon.
-Stay tuned!

 ---